jaydcarlson/mxiot/README.md

 I don't have published patches yet, but you can largely use an unmodified i.MX6ULZ EVK port to get mxiot to boot.

 ## Buildroot
-Buildroot doesn't have an i.MX6ULZ defconfig, but we can start with an i.MX6ULL one and go from there
+Buildroot doesn't have an i.MX6ULZ defconfig, but you can start with an i.MX6ULL one and go from there
 ```
 mkdir mxiot && cd mxiot
 git clone https://git.busybox.net/buildroot/